waynodiablo/Oystercard/week12/bank_tech_test.md

 ### Requirements

+* The app should run on the command line.
 * Deposits, withdrawal.
 * Account statement (date, amount, balance) printing.
 * Data can be kept in memory (it doesn't need to be stored to a database or anything).